nadezdaalexandrovna/transcanno/README.md

-FromThePage is an open-source tool that allows volunteers to collaborate to transcribe handwritten documents.
+Transc&Anno is an open source tool for transcription and on-the-fly annotation of handwritten documents.

 ### Features

-- Wiki-style Editing: Users add or edit transcriptions using simple, wiki-style syntax on one side of the screen while viewing a scanned image of the manuscript page on the other side.
+- Intuitive transcription and annotation environment.
+The annotator uses hot keys or buttons triggering pop-up menus in oder to annotate.
+- Intuitive annotation scheme definition environment.
 - Version Control: Changes to each page transcription are recorded and may be viewed to follow the edit history of a page.
-- Wikilinks: Subjects mentioned within the document may are indexed via simple wikilinks within the transcription.
-Users can annotate subjects with full subject articles.
 - Presentation: Readers can view transcriptions in a multi-page format or alongside page images.
 They can also read all the pages that mention a subject
-- Automatic Markup: FromThePage can suggest wikilinks to editors by mining previously edited transcriptions.
-This helps insure editorial consistency and vastly reduces the amount of effort involved in markup.
-- Internet Archive integration: FromThePage can be pointed at manuscripts hosted on Archive.org.
-It will import the page structure and any printed page titles into its native format for transcription, while serving page images from the Internet Archive.

 ### License

-FromThePage is currently issued under the Affero GPL.
-This license remains controversial, however, so we are trying to preserve the option to dual-license the code.
+Transc&Anno is open source.

 ### Platform

-FromThePage has been run successfully under both Linux and Windows.
-It currently requires Ruby on Rails version 4.1.1 and the RMagick, hpricot, will_paginate, and OAI gems.
+Transc&Anno currently requires Ruby on Rails version 4.1.1 and the RMagick, hpricot, will_paginate, and OAI gems.

 ### Installation